ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 `record` elements, one for example.com and one for foo.example.com (and extensibly, other `record` elements for subdomains which likewise did not have an explicit DMARC policy declared).

+### PSD Domain Reports

+Usually the Policy Domain is an Organizational Domain.
+In that case, the reports include reports for that domain and its subdomains.

+If the Policy Domain is a PSD the reports MUST only include subdomains that do not exist.

+In the unusual case that there are PSDs below the Policy Domain, the reports do not include the lower PSDs or their subdomains.

 ### DKIM Signatures in Aggregate Report